 Herbal infusions or herbal tea serve as another effective remedy for water or fluid retention.
 Besides helping you to remain hydrated, herbal teas also help to remove excess waste and fluids from your body because of their diuretic and detoxifying properties.

-Some of the appropriate herbal teas to help alleviate the symptoms of water retention include the ones prepared from nettle, peppermint, dandelion, Bermuda grass, cherry, asparagus, horsetail, and birch.
+Some of the appropriate herbal teas to help alleviate water retention symptoms include those prepared from nettle, peppermint, dandelion, Bermuda grass, cherry, asparagus, horsetail, and birch.
+When I cut down on coffee, I added herbal teas as my de-stress drink.

 - Keep Yourself Hydrated